Cell phones are expensive.

 You can use your existing phone or buy a phone from them.
 They offer nationwide coverage and don’t have contracts either.

-Consumer Cellular, which targets senior citizens, runs on AT&T’s network and has a plan that offers 250 minutes and 250MB for about a month.
+Consumer Cellular, which targets senior citizens, runs on AT&T’s network and has a plan that offers 250 minutes and 250MB for about $25 per month.
 The plan makes it easy for seniors to use their phones and gives a 5 percent discount for AARP members.

 Total Wireless has a no-worry 30-day plan that costs $25 a month and has unlimited talk and text for one line.
 You can add 5GB of 4G LTE data for $10.